 Comfort is the first thing people expect from a Mercedes E-Class Estate.
 When we first drove the saloon, we were pleased that the quest for driver appeal hadn’t diluted the passenger experience and the same is true of the estate.

-The SE model comes with a conventional spring suspension system designed to make the car engaging to drive without compromising its smoothness over bumps and ridges, and for the most part it delivers.
-On the standard 17-inch wheels the suspension absorbs road imperfections with ease.
-The optional air-suspension system adds an extra dimension of smoothness while keeping the car flat and poised round corners.
+All E-Class Estate models feature a suspension system with selective damping, plus full air suspension on the rear axle to keep the car level, even when you’re carrying heavy loads.
+The E-Class is designed to make the car engaging to drive without compromising its smoothness over bumps and ridges, and for the most part it delivers.
+On the standard 17-inch wheels fitted to Sport trim, the suspension absorbs road imperfections with ease.

-We're not quite so impressed by the ride in the AMG Line version, with its bigger, 19-inch alloy wheels and low-profile tyres.
-The tyres are far less able to absorb shocks than the higher-profile ones fitted to smaller wheels, and the standard spring suspension on the E220d can’t quite disperse the energy of a pothole impact.
+We're not quite so impressed by the ride in the AMG Line versions, although our test car came on the bigger of the two wheel sizes.
+The large 19-inch alloy wheels are wrapped in low-profile tyres, which are far less able to absorb shocks than the higher-profile ones fitted to smaller wheels.
 As a result, bumps in the road send jolts shuddering through the car.

 The E-Class is impressively quiet inside, too.
 The suspension transmits very little racket from the road into the passenger compartment, while there’s barely any noise of wind rushing over the windscreen and door mirrors.
 Only the occasional outburst from the engine under hard acceleration is likely to break the tranquillity.